Business Affairs, Facilities, and Equipment

 These procedures have been established in accordance with the CVCC Policy titled Free Speech, Public Assembly, and Distribution/Petitioning.

-Authorization for Expression Activities must be obtained from the Vice President of Student and Technology Services (“Vice President”).
-The Vice President shall document such authorization on a Non-Commercial Expression Activities Authorization Form (“Form”) and provide such Form to person(s) authorized.
+Authorization for Expression Activities must be obtained from the Chief of Staff (the office of Safety/Security).
+The Chief of Staff shall document such authorization on a Non-Commercial Expression Activities Authorization Form (“Form”) and provide such Form to person(s) authorized.
 Persons engaging in Expression Activities must have such Form available for verification upon request by CVCC Officials or law enforcement officers.

 A written request for authorization must be received by the Vice President sufficiently in advance of the requested activities to permit appropriate planning on the part of CVCC.
 Such planning at a minimum would include an assessment of the impact on normal CVCC operations and previously scheduled activities, the need for additional security, and the availability of locations requested for the expression activities.
 The length of time required for such planning by CVCC will vary depending on the complexity of the expression activities requested , the number of persons involved, the number of locations involved, and the potential for such activities to create a disruptive and/or dangerous environment.
 Such request must include the following information.